A new study has found that the ability to do a load of push-ups could be a good sign of a healthy heart.

 Now you may be thinking, duh, but the ability to assess cardiovascular health quickly and easily could help to save lives and keep you and a lot of other guys healthy.

 The study, led by Justin Yang, an occupational medicine resident at the Harvard T.H.
 Chan School of Public Health in Boston, tested the stamina of a group of middle-aged male firefighters.
 The study found that those who were able to do more than 40 push-ups in a row had a 96% lower risk of being diagnosed with heart disease or experiencing other heart problems over a 10-year period.

-This is when compared to men who could only manage 10 push-ups or less (men like me for instance).
+This is when compared to men who could only manage 10 push-ups or less.